Triadica/.github/profile/README.md

 View demos on https://webgpu.art/ .

-Main language is [Calcit](http://calcit-lang.org/), and some are using TypeScript.
+Main languages are WGSL and [Calcit](http://calcit-lang.org/), and some are using TypeScript.